AlunAlun/Obsidian/V-CXO/Notes/Fast Future Executive/Clients/Halliburton/Halliburton course initial feedback.md

 General structure (slide): I think the modules are well structured and make sense.
 One thing that I think would help is to have a single thread that ties the whole thing together.
-One thought I had was to have a single 'example use-case' which we can bu
+One thought I had was to have a single 'example use-case' which we can build on as we progress through the modules.
+E.g. we follow the journey of a company in certain sector (aviation, healthcare, whatever) as it gradually transforms and adapts to the modern digital era?
+People like an analogy to ground what their learning into a real use case.

 The flow wasn't clear to me upon first reading - only when I saw the numbers did it begin to make sense.
 I wonder if reversing the slide to go top-down would help?
 Maybe make the numbering bigger?
 Also maybe draw horizontal lines/bands from the categories on the LHS?